 Peter Senior BMedSci (Hons), MBBS (Hons), PhD, FRCP, FRCP(E) is the Director of the Alberta Diabetes Institute, the Charles A Allard Chair in Diabetes Research and a Professor of Medicine at the University of Alberta.
 Previously he was Director of the Division of Endocrinology and Metabolism between 2013-2020.
 He completed his specialist training in Diabetes and Endocrinology in the UK and received his PhD in 2002 before moving to Canada.
 His clinical and research interests focus on type 1 diabetes, islet transplantation, hypoglycemia and diabetic kidney disease.
 He is an investigator in a number of clinical trials in diabetes, is a popular speaker who has lectured in North America, Europe, Asia and the Middle East, and has authored more than 150 peer reviewed publications.
-Within Diabetes Canada he has served on the Professional Section Executive since 2010, the National Research Council, the Clinical Practice Guidelines Steering Committee and the Board’s Fund Development Committee.
-Currently he is Chair of the Clinical Practice Guidelines Steering Committee, Past Co-Chair of the Professional Section, Chair of the Mission Committee, member of all of the other Board committees and Chair of the Board of Directors.
-He also serves as a Director of the National Diabetes Trustee Corp.
+He is a Past Director of the National Diabetes Trustee Corp.
 Board.
+Within Diabetes Canada he has served on the Professional Section Executive, the National Research Council and the Clinical Practice Guidelines Steering Committee.
+Currently he is Chair of the Board of Directors and a member of all the Board committees.

 ICD.D, Vice-Chair/Secretary (LaSalle, MB) – Term of Office: 2021-2024